HarryHadcroft/nc-news/README.md

 You will need to create two .env files for this code.
 An .env.test and .env.development.
-Both will need to have PGDATABASE=, with the correct database name assigned
+Both will need to have PGDATABASE=, with the correct database name assigned.
+Database names can be found in the setup.sql